Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

 - Understand and apply AI techniques for robotic perception and sensor fusion.

-- Implement learning-based control strategies for real-time decision-making.
+- Deploy learning-based control strategies for real-time decision making.

 - Integrate intelligent robotic systems into smart factory workflows.